Virtual Regatta for Volvo Ocean Race

 Day three of epic 7.6K miles leg around Cape Horn.

-Hard Chinese gybe (gybe) onboard Turn the Tide on Plastic.
-Strong winds up to 50-60 knots and huge swells expected in coming days on the route towards Itajai, Brazil.
+Tricky Chinese gybe (gybe) onboard Turn the Tide on Plastic.
+Strong winds up to 50-60 knots and huge swells are expected in the coming days on the route toward Itajai, Brazil.

 Hard Chinese jybe onboard Turn the Tide on Plastic during Volvo Ocean Race !